StanJulia/Stan.jl/README.md

 Stan.jl v8.0 is based on StanSample.jl v5, StanOptimize.jl v3 and StanQuap.jl v2.

-Note: Future versions of the StanJulia packages, in particular StanSample.jl v5.1, will start to support multithreading in the `cmdstan` binary and will require cmdstan v2.28.1 and up.

-My intention is to continue maintenance of CmdStan.jl at least until late 2021.

 ## Requirements

 Stan's cmdstan executable needs to be installed separatedly.
 Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).